Amazon Redshift connectionπ

-This page explains how to connect the Data Productivity Cloud to Amazon Redshift.
+This page covers key resources you'll need to connect your Amazon Redshift instance to the Data Productivity Cloud.
 You must configure this connection before running any data pipelines.

 The Data Productivity Cloud supports both Full SaaS and Hybrid SaaS deployment architectures.